JWST Background Model

 See also: JWST Exposure Time Calculator Overview

 The JWST Exposure Time Calculator (ETC) will calculate backgrounds for a given celestial position.
 If the user specifies a date, the ETC will give the best estimate of background on that date.
-Otherwise, the user can choose a low background (10th percentile), a medium background (50th percentile), or high background (90th percentile), all calculated for the selected celestial position over the period of visibility.
-Figure 4 shows how to input this background information into the ETC. The computed background spectrum can be downloaded as a FITS file, and the total background can be found in the "background" section of the input.json file included in the downloads, as described in the JWST ETC Outputs Overview page.
+Otherwise, the user can choose a low background (10th percentile), a medium background (50th percentile), or high background (90th percentile), all calculated for the selected celestial position over the period of visibility at 3.5 microns (selected as a typical NIR wavelength of interest, noting that the time-dependent component of the background dominates only in the NIR).
+Figure 3 shows how to input this background information into the ETC. The computed background spectrum can be downloaded as a FITS file, and the total background can be found in the "background" section of the input.json file included in the ETC downloads, as described in the JWST ETC Outputs Overview page.

 Background Levels in the APT

 If your observation(s) are not limited by background, nothing has to be done when specifying the observation is APT.
-However, if your experiments with the ETC convince you that your observation is background-limited, you can set a BACKGROUND LIMITED special requirement on the relevant observation.
+However, if your experiments with the ETC convince you that your observation is background-limited, you can set a Background Limited special requirement on the relevant observation, which can restrict scheduling to periods of lowest background.

 Krick J. E. et al., 2012, ApJ, 754, 53